EPIImperial/EPIImperial.github.io/index.md

 #### Acknowledgements and contacts

 We would like to thank [Dr Matt Whitaker](https://github.com/mathzero) for creating the first version of this page for the cohort of 2020-2021.
 The maintenance of this page is done by the School of Public Health teaching team.
-For any questions regarding this page, please contact <sphteaching2@imperial.ac.uk>.
+For any questions regarding this page, please contact <sph.pgteachingoc@imperial.ac.uk>.